Castaway 2000

-Castaway 2000 is a reality TV programme broadcast on BBC One throughout 2000.
-The programme followed a group of thirty-six men, women, and children who were tasked with building a community on the remote Scottish island of Taransay.
+Castaway 2000 was a reality television programme broadcast on BBC One throughout 2000.
+The programme followed a group of thirty-six men, women, and children who were tasked with building a community on the Scottish island of Taransay, 1+7/8 mi off the west coast of Harris, Outer Hebrides.

-Described as a pioneering early form of the new genre of reality TV, while a ratings success it nonetheless featured a number of issues during filming, leading to bad publicity and even a legal dispute.
+Described as a pioneering early form of the new genre of reality television, while a ratings success it nonetheless featured a number of issues during filming, leading to bad publicity and even a legal dispute.
 It launched the television career of participant Ben Fogle but, according to the Radio Times, the show is probably "remembered for little else."

 Seven years later the BBC resurrected the show for Castaway 2007.
 In 2016 Channel 4 began airing a similar show, Eden, which drew many comparisons to and lessons from Castaway.

 Development

 The show followed a year-long effort by thirty-six men, women and children from the British public to build a community on Taransay, a Scottish island in the Outer Hebrides.

-Billed as a bold experiment for the new millennium, the castaways were to build a sustainable self-sufficient community from scratch (apart from some buildings which were already there, and some which had been placed there for them).
+In what was billed as a bold experiment for the new millennium, the castaways were to build a sustainable self-sufficient community from scratch (apart from some buildings which were already there, and some which had been placed there for them).
 They were to grow their own vegetables, kill their own animals and become a community for the year.

 The series differed from some reality shows in several essentials.
 First, there was no supporting crew.
 The castaways filmed themselves.
 Second, there is no competition.
 Castaway 2000 had no prize on offer at the end of the year-long experience, in comparison with Channel 4's Big Brother, which came along later in the year.
 The goal was to build a community rather than select a "winner".
 In this it is as much a documentary of a yearlong experiment in community building as it is a reality television show.

 The series producer was Chris Kelly for Lion Television, executive produced by Jeremy Mills for Lion and Colin Cameron for BBC Scotland.